-When the key light has illuminated one side of the subject, it’s natural that the other side of the subject is cast into shadows.
-Adding the fill light adds light and stops the shaded side of the subject from disappearing into blackness.
+When the key light has illuminated one side of the subject, the other side of the subject is cast into shadows.
+A the fill light adds light, and stops the shaded side of the subject from disappearing into blackness.
 So the fill light also helps to define the shape of your subject and provide extra detail.

 How to Calculate Lighting Ratios

 Now that we've reminded ourselves what the key and fill lights are, how do they work together?